Children's Discovery Center

 About the Center

 The LCCC Children’s Discovery Center's commitment to quality includes a curriculum based on more than 75 years of early childhood development research.
 The Creative Curriculum for Infants, Toddlers and Preschool Aged children is a nationally recognized curriculum that identifies goals in four areas of development: social/emotional, physical, cognitive and language.
 Parent-teacher conferences are held throughout the year and are designed to individualize goals for each child.
-Lead teachers have a minimum of a Bachelor degree in early childhood or related fields and associate teachers have a minimum of a CDA/Associate degree in early childhood or related fields.
+Lead teachers must have a minimum of a Bachelor degree in early childhood or related fields and associate teachers must have a minimum of a CDA/Associate degree in early childhood or related fields.

 6:30 a.m. to 5:30 p.m.
 Monday-Friday

 Tuition is based on a year-round, full-time or part-time option.
 Please contact the CDC Business office for current tuition rates.

 The Children's Discovery Center offers the convenience of online payments or automatic payments to pay monthly tuition.

 The center encourages anyone interested in learning more about the facility to schedule a tour by calling 307.778.1303.